jacubero/aws-architect-associate/docs/elasticity.rst

 	Sample CloudWatch alarm

+CloudWatch can monitor metrics such as CPU, network traffic and queue size.
+CloudWatch has a feature called CloudWatch Logs that alllows you pick up logs from EC2 instances, AWS Lambdas or CloudTrail.
+You can store the logs in the CloudWatch logs.
+You can also convert logs into metrics by extracting metrics using patterns.
+CloudWatch provides default metric across many AWS services and resources.
+You can also define custom metrics for your applications.

 `AWS re:Invent 2018: Capacity Management Made Easy with Amazon EC2 Auto Scaling (CMP377) <https://www.youtube.com/watch?v=PideBMIcwBQ&feature=emb_logo>`_

+`Introduction to Amazon EC2 Auto Scaling <https://www.qwiklabs.com/focuses/7932?parent=catalog>`_

 Scaling your databases
 **********************